jimratliff/kuhn-cssvars/README.md

 --color__background-button: #e6e6e6;
 $color__background-button: var(--color__background-button);
 ```
-where (a) the first line defines the CSS variable `--color__background-button` and assigns the color to it and (b) the second line assigns to the Sass variable the value of the CSS variable.
+where (a) the first line defines the CSS variable `--color__background-button` and assigns the color to it and (b) the second line assigns to the Sass variable the CSS variable.

 Now, after compilation, the corresponding button specifications in `style.css` would look like:
 ```